November's Chopin

 November's Chopin (十一月的蕭邦 (十一月的肖邦, Shíyī yuè de xiāobāng)) is the sixth studio album by Taiwanese recording artist Jay Chou.
 It was released on 1 November 2005, by Alfa Music and Sony BMG.
 The album's production was handled entirely by Chou himself, while the lyrical content was handled by frequent collaborator Vincent Fang along with songwriters Devon Song, Alang Huang, and Michael Lin.
 November's Chopin, like its predecessors, is primary a R&B and pop record that also utilizes soft rock.
-The title of the album pays homage to Polish composer and pianist Frédéric Chopin, whom Chou was inspired by since his childhood.
+The title of the album pays homage to Polish composer and pianist Frédéric Chopin, whom Chou has admired since his childhood.

 The album was met with positive reviews from music critics upon its release.
 In Taiwan, it peaked at number one on the G-Music album chart for multiple weeks and was best-selling album of the year, with sales of over 280,000 copies.
 It became the singer's fifth consecutive yearly number-one album in Taiwan since his second studio album, Fantasy, in 2001.
+It was also a massive commercial blockbuster in mainland China, selling 2 million copies there.
 November's Chopin was later certified platinum in Singapore in 2019.
+In all, the album has sold 2.7 million copies in Asia.

 Multiple singles were promoted for November's Chopin—"Nocturne", "Hair Like Snow", "Maple Leaf", "Coral Sea", and "All the Way North".
 The album received several accolades and regional award ceremonies, including Best Original Album at the Metro Radio Music Awards as well as Song of the Year and Best Music Video for "Nocturne" at the China Music Awards.
 The Chinese Musicians Exchange Association named the record one of the top 10 albums of 2005.